 Craig was born in South Africa in 1962 and spent boarding school vacations in rural KwaZulu Natal in a hunting and outdoors environment.
 He schooled at Kearsney College in Natal and went on to complete a B.A degree at the University of Natal.

-After university he worked for a year as a student ranger for the Natal Parks Board and then on a game ranch.
-Craig then went back to University to obtain a Higher Diploma of Education and later an Honours degree specializing in Environmental Education.
+After university he worked as a student ranger for the Natal Parks Board and then on a game ranch.
+Craig then went back to University to obtain a Higher Diploma of Education followed by an Honours degree specializing in Environmental Education.

 After some years working on Conservation Education Projects in Northern KwaZulu Natal, Craig moved to Zambia where he spent over ten years in Luangwa Valley.
 In Zambia, Craig worked as a professional guide and professional hunter under the guidance of the well known conservationist Norman Carr and his son Adrian Carr.
 Later, he became a partner in the highly regarded company, Norman Carr Safaris.